Tribler/tribler/doc/development_methodology.rst

 **Notes:**

-- Always fork directly from upstream's remote branches as opposed to your own (remote or local) **devel** or **next** branches.
+- Always fork directly from upstream's remote branches as opposed to your own (remote or local) **devel** or **release-** branches.
 Those are useless as they will quickly get out of date, so kill them with fire:

 .. code-block:: none

-  git branch -d next
+  git branch -d release-X.Y.Z
   git branch -d devel

 - Once one of your branches has been merged upstream try to always delete them from your remote to avoid cluttering other people's remote listings (I've got around 15 remotes on my local Tribler repos and it can become annoying to look for a particular branch among dozens and dozens of other people's stale branches).
 This can be done either from github's PR web interface by clicking on the "delete branch" button after the merge has been done or with: